- Stocks and shares ISAs let you unlock tax-free investing when you invest up to £20,000 a year.

 At the moment, if you have over 10,000 USD worth of cash on your account you can get up to 4.33% on that, which is pretty much in line with some of the best-paying savings accounts out there at the moment.

-Market access: One final point, you can invest a huge range of bonds, stocks, ETFs and funds.
+Market access: One final point, you can invest in a huge range of bonds, stocks, ETFs and funds.
 To the point where if you can’t find it on IBKR you probably won’t be able to find it else where.
+Specifically, as of February 2025, UK investors can now buy mutual funds through IBKR in their ISA account.

 How does the Interactive Brokers’ Stocks and Shares ISA compare to the competition?